SolarDrew/dkist/docs/tutorial/1_astropy_and_sunpy.md

 from sunpy.coordinates import get_earth
 ```

-`SpectralCoord` does not automatically make the HPC coordinate 3D, but wants the distance, so we do it explicitally:
+`SpectralCoord` does not automatically make the HPC coordinate 3D, but wants the distance, so we do it explicitly:

 ```{code-cell} python
 hpc2 = hpc1.make_3d()